Skip to main content

 Implementation Reference

-• The core handler function for the 'run_skill_script' tool.
-It invokes ScriptService.run_script with the provided input parameters and formats the execution result including exit code, STDOUT, and STDERR into a TextContent response.
+• The primary handler function for the 'run_skill_script' tool.
+It calls ScriptService.run_script to execute the script and formats the output including exit code, stdout, and stderr.

 async def run_skill_script(input_data: RunSkillScriptInput) -> list[types.TextContent]: """Execute a skill script.""" try: result = await ScriptService.run_script( input_data.skill_name, input_data.script_path, input_data.args, input_data.working_dir, input_data.timeout, ) output = f"Script: {input_data.skill_name}/{input_data.script_path}\n" output += f"Exit code: {result.exit_code}\n\n" if result.stdout: output += f"STDOUT:\n{result.stdout}\n" if result.stderr: output += f"STDERR:\n{result.stderr}\n" if not result.stdout and not result.stderr: output += "(No output)\n" return [types.TextContent(type="text", text=output)] except SkillMCPException as e: return [types.TextContent(type="text", text=f"Error: {str(e)}")] except Exception as e: return [types.TextContent(type="text", text=f"Error running script: {str(e)}")]

-• Pydantic BaseModel defining the input schema for the 'run_skill_script' tool, including fields for skill_name, script_path, args, working_dir, and timeout.
+• Pydantic model defining the input schema (parameters and types) for the 'run_skill_script' tool.

 class RunSkillScriptInput(BaseModel): """Input for running a skill script.""" skill_name: str = Field(description="Name of the skill") script_path: str = Field(description="Relative path to the script within the skill directory") args: Optional[List[str]] = Field( default=None, description="Optional command-line arguments to pass to the script" ) working_dir: Optional[str] = Field( default=None, description="Optional working directory for script execution" ) timeout: Optional[int] = Field( default=None, description="Optional timeout in seconds (defaults to 30 seconds if not specified)", )